CLICK IMAGE TO ENLARGE (+)

 Powder booths are designed to safely contain the powder over-spray.
 Booth entrance and exit openings must be properly sized to allow clearance for the size range of parts being coated, and airflows through the booth must be sufficient to channel all over-spray to the recovery system but not so forceful that they disrupt powder deposition and retention on the part.

-There are two main types of booths.
-Batch booths are designed for coating individual parts or groups of parts that are handled using batch production methods.
+There are booths designed for limited production batch operations and larger booths designed for volume operations where parts are conveyed through on some type of hanger.
+Batch booths are used for coating individual parts or groups of parts that are handled hung on a single hanger, rack or cart.
 Conveyorized booths can provide continuous coating of parts hung on an overhead conveyor line in medium- to high-production operations.

-Properly designed, operated and maintained powder systems can allow color changes in a matter of minutes.
-Booth features that facilitate color changes include non-conductive walls that repel rather than attract powder, curved booth walls to discourage powder accumulation and automated belts or sweepers that brush powder particles to the floor and into the recovery systems.
+Properly designed, operated and maintained powder systems can allow color changes in anywhere from 45 minutes to less than 15 minutes.
+Booth can include special features that facilitate color changes such as non-conductive walls that repel rather than attract powder, curved booth walls to discourage powder accumulation and automated belts or sweepers that brush powder particles to the floor and into the recovery systems.

-Powder recovery systems use either cyclones or cartridge filter modules that can be dedicated to each color and easily removed and replaced when a color change is needed.
+Powder recovery systems use either cyclones or cartridge filter modules that can be dedicated to each color and removed and replaced when a color change is needed.
 Equipment suppliers have made significant design improvements in spray booths that can allow both fast color changes with minimal downtime and recovery of a high percentage of the over-spray.
-The use of powder recovery technology can increase powder utilization to greater than 95%.
+The use of the right powder recovery technology can increase powder utilization.

 Curing of Powder-Coated Parts

-Thermoset powder materials require a certain amount of thermal energy applied for a certain time to produce the chemical reaction.
-The powder material will melt when exposed to heat, flow into a level film, then begin to chemically crosslink before ultimately reaching full cure.
+Thermoset powder materials require a certain amount of thermal energy applied for a certain time to produce the chemical reaction needed to crosslink the power into a film.
+The powder material will melt when exposed to heat, flow into a level film and then begin to chemically crosslink before ultimately reaching full cure.
 Various methods can be used to supply the energy needed for cure.

-Convection ovens use a heat source, usually natural gas, fan and distribution duct to circulate air inside the oven and heat the part.
+Convection ovens that use a heat source, usually natural gas, a fan and air distribution duct to circulate air inside the oven and heat the part, are the most common type of cure oven used for powder.
 As the part reaches peak temperature it will conduct heat into the coating and cause the powder to cure.

 Infrared (IR) ovens, using either gas or electricity as their energy source, emit radiation in the IR wavelength band.
 This radiated energy is absorbed by the powder and substrate immediately below the powder without heating the entire part to cure temperature.
 This allows a relatively rapid heat rise, causing the powder to flow and cure when exposed for a sufficient time.
 Parts can be cured in less time in an IR oven but the shape and density of the part can affect curing uniformity.